quiode/compose-watcher/README.md

 # Compse Watcher

 Watches a Git Repository containing docker-compose files and updates the running containers when new updates exist.
 Can be either configured using an interval, a webhook or both.
+If no Repository exists, clones a new repository and starts all services.
+Each time the git repository gets pulled, *all* services get pulled and restarted.

 ## Requirements